 - Conducts clinical research as a PI and accrues a minimum of six patients per year to therapeutic clinical trials

-- Holds a cancer center leadership position(s) in a shared resource and/or a leadership position in a cancer-relevant organization on a national or international level
+- Holds a cancer center leadership position(s) and/or a leadership position in a cancer-relevant organization on a national or international level

 To be eligible for associate membership, ONE of the following requirements must be met:

-- Has submitted a competitive cancer-related grant application within the last three years and is an author of a peer-reviewed cancer-related publication
+- Has submitted a competitive cancer-related grant application within the last three years as a PI and authored a peer-reviewed cancer-related publication

-- Is a newly recruited faculty member or an established investigator new to cancer research, who is applying for independent competitive cancer-related funding
+- Is a newly recruited faculty member or an established investigator new to cancer research, who is applying for independent peer-reviewed cancer-related funding

 Membership will be reviewed and renewed every two years based on membership criteria.
 Active members in good standing who find themselves in transition without current funding or pending publications will be issued a grace period (of up to two years) to meet membership requirements.
 After two years, members without funding, publications or cancer-relevant research will have to reapply for membership once eligibility requirements are met.